The Trust Fund Penalty in California Payroll Audits – What It Is and How to Avoid It

 • Penalties and interest

-The Franchise Tax Board (FTB) may also get involved once the debt becomes final, and they’re one of the most aggressive collection agencies in the country.
+The Franchise Tax Board (FTB) may also get involved once the debt becomes final, making awareness of California FTB audit triggers critical.

 Who Can Be Held Personally Liable?